GoogleCloudPlatform/llm-pipeline-examples/examples/inferencing/running-on-gke.md

 An environment variable file containing the configuration for the GKE cluster and the model needs to be created.
 The full specification for the cluster configuration can be found [here](https://github.com/GoogleCloudPlatform/ai-infra-cluster-provisioning#configuration-for-users).
 A sample configuration is available in the repository at [llm-pipeline-examples/src/gke/sample_environment_config.yml](https://github.com/GoogleCloudPlatform/llm-pipeline-examples/blob/main/src/gke/cluster_config.yml)

 Using the sample configuration will create a 2 node GKE cluster with a2-megagpu-16g VMs, and 4 nvidia-tesla-a100 GPUs on each node.
-The logs from the provisioning of the cluster will be uploaded to a cloud storage bucket named: `aiinfra-terraform-<project_id>`.
+The logs from the provisioning of the cluster will be uploaded to a newly created cloud storage bucket named: `aiinfra-terraform-<project_id>`.

 There are several variables that need to be set for the Model Deployment.